oroinc/documentation/commerce/admin_guide/integrations/dotmailer/dotmailer_configuration.rst

 Create Integration on the Oro Application Side
 ----------------------------------------------

-1. Log into OroCRM and navigate to **System > Integrations > Manage Integrations**.
+1. Navigate to **System > Integrations > Manage Integrations** in the main menu.

 2. Click **Create Integration** in the upper-right corner of the page.

    .. image:: /user_guide/system/img/dotmailer_email_campaign/oro_create_dotmailer_integration_new.jpg

-3. Next, complete the following fields:
+3. Complete the following fields:

    .. csv-table::
      :header: "Field", "Description"